 After the Fixit, the Testing Grouplet started using this logo to identify its different activities, such as Testing on the Toilet, the cheatsheet sticker below, and in Tech Talks.
 A derivative logo, the “Pirate Bulb”, became the unofficial second logo of the Test Certified program (the official one being the “T” shield), and appeared on T-shirts and coffee mugs.
 The Testing Grouplet NY’s logo was the Statue of Liberty holding the green bulb in place of her torch, and an Apple PowerBook in place of her tablet, the Apple logo where “July IV MDCCLXXVI” should be.2

 However, while people recognized the logo, mainly from Testing on the Toilet, precious few actually realized that there was such a thing as a “Testing Grouplet” behind it, or that Test Certified was a Testing Grouplet program, or that TAP was largely a consequence of Grouplet-instigated developments, and so on.
-The day I returned from my sabbatical, I attended a tech talk by a researcher who had surveyed the Google population in my absence, and it was sad to hear how everyone was aware of these by-now deeply-ingrained elements of Google engineering culture, but only a very small percentage of them had ever heard of Grouplets at all, let alone the Testing or Fixit Grouplets.
+The day I returned from my sabbatical, I attended a tech talk by a researcher who had surveyed the Google population in my absence, and it was sad to hear how everyone was aware of these by-now deeply-ingrained elements of Google development culture, but only a very small percentage of them had ever heard of Grouplets at all, let alone the Testing or Fixit Grouplets.

 Back to our story…